 Building Your Cyber Defenses: How to Protect Your Business Data and Assets

 Cyber security is among the most pressing threats for businesses.
-Here's what you need to do right now to protect your business and its assets.
+Here's what you need to do to protect your business and assets.

 Air Date: August 26, 2021

 Moderator: Jeanette Mulvey, Editor-in-Chief at CO—, U.S. Chamber of Commerce

 Small business owners must develop a thorough cybersecurity plan for their organization.
 A security breach could lead to loss of valuable business data and assets — which not only costs time and money, but potentially the trust of customers.